redis/redis-doc/topics/modules-api-ref.md

     REDISMODULE_ZADD_XX: Element must already exist.
 Do nothing otherwise.
     REDISMODULE_ZADD_NX: Element must not exist.
 Do nothing otherwise.
+    REDISMODULE_ZADD_LT: For existing element, only update if the new score is less than the current score.
+    REDISMODULE_ZADD_GT: For existing element, only update if the new score is greater than the current score.

 The output flags are: